code-423n4/2023-12-revolutionprotocol/README.md

 # relevant contracts

 ## CultureIndex
 [**CultureIndex.sol**](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/CultureIndex.sol) is a directory of uploaded art pieces that anyone can add media to.
-Owners of a specific ERC721 or ERC20 can vote on any given art piece.
+Owners of an ERC721 or ERC20 can vote weighted by their balance on any given art piece.

 <img width="817" alt="culture index" src="https://github.com/code-423n4/2023-12-revolutionprotocol/blob/main/readme-img/culture-index.png">